-Amherst College’s latest acceptance rate stands at 9%, making it one of the top liberal arts colleges in the country.
+Amherst College’s Class of 2029 acceptance rate stands at 7.4%, making it one of the top liberal arts colleges in the country.
 This means they’re admitting only the top candidates, so if you’re aiming for admission to this “Little Ivy” school, your application needs to stand out.

 In this blog, we’ll break down what Amherst College’s acceptance rate really means, how it has changed over time, and what you can do to improve your chances of getting in.
 Whether you’re applying through Early Decision, Regular Decision, or considering a transfer, understanding Amherst’s admission stats can help you create a more strategic approach.